-(BIO) 224 Environmental Biology (4)
+(BIO) 223 Environmental Biology (3)

-Prerequisite: Six hours of biology.
-The principles of aquatic and terrestial communities are presented.
+The principles of aquatic and terrestrial communities are presented.
 Emphasis is on the relationship of these principles to the problems facing people in a modern technological society.
 Laboratory fee.
 (3 Lec., 3 Lab.)

 (BIO) 226 Genetics (4)